Financial Assistance Fund

-You also don't need to attach your spreadsheet to your FAF application as the FAF assessment process does not take every single cost into account, so any award from FAF may not reflect the shortfall you have identified in your spreadsheet.
+You don't need to attach your spreadsheet to your FAF application as the FAF assessment process does not take every single cost into account, so any award from FAF may not reflect the shortfall you have identified in your spreadsheet.
 The purpose of completing a spreadsheet is more to help you identify exactly what your total income and expenditure is over the year and, where you calculate you will have a cashflow or shortfall issue, you can consider your options, one of which may be applying to FAF.
 If you are just applying for a standard FAF award, you don’t need to complete the personal statement section.

 Whether or not your bank offers you an interest free overdraft (see next section), you would normally be expected to have applied for one before any application you make to FAF would be considered.
 If you are refused an interest free overdraft, ask your bank for a letter confirming this and submit it with your FAF application.
 You can still be considered for a non-standard award if you cannot get an overdraft facility.
 However, if you choose not to take an interest free overdraft which is available to you, a notional amount will normally be added to your income in the assessment of your FAF application.

-For advice about your finances, or to discuss which aspects of your situation might be important to include in your application, contact a Welfare Adviser in the Advice and Counselling Service who can help you to fill out the form and explain your circumstances and the financial help you need.
+For advice about your finances, or to discuss which aspects of your situation might be important to include in your application, contact a Welfare Adviser in the Advice and Counselling Service who can help you to explain your circumstances and the financial help you need before you submit your application.

 What evidence do I need to provide with my FAF application?